msikma/pytpl/readme.rst

 Copyright © 2016, Michiel Sikma

 MIT licensed.
-See ``copyright.md`` for more information.
+See ``copyright.rst`` for more information.
 Feel free to copy this template for your own purposes.

 .. _PyPI: https://pypi.python.org/pypi